DimaMykhnevych/StoreAndDeliver.IoT/README.md

 # StoreAndDeliver.IoT
-Smart device for automated software system for storing and delivering cargos under certain environmental conditions
+Software for smart device for automated software system for storing and delivering cargos under certain environmental conditions